 Time Management to Self-Management

 What can we do to overcome deceiving ourselves?
 First, we must accept that life is full of exciting and enticing distractions.
 Store owners in malls know how easy it is to distract us.
 They use “sales,” “free” items’ indirect costs, and other gimmicks to get our attention.
 Meanwhile, mobile devices meant to help us manage our lives more effectively, control many folks, as social media’s addiction rises.
 To be sure, these distractions contribute to spending time on unimportant matters.

 Second, we must reject the notion of “time management.”
 The idea of “time management” has been around for many years.
-Sadly, that term creates a false impression that helps us deflect our ineffectiveness.
+That term creates a false impression that helps us deflect our ineffectiveness.
 We must accept that nobody can manage time because time is fixed and uncontrollable.
 We can control only ourselves and what we do in the available time.
 And we must own our actions and inactions.